fairdataihub/SODA-for-SPARC-Docs/docs/getting-started/organize-and-submit-sparc-datasets-with-soda.md

 If the dataset you want to share is funded through an award from the [NIH SPARC program](https://commonfund.nih.gov/sparc) or the [NIH RE-JOIN program](https://heal.nih.gov/research/preclinical-translational/restoring-joint-health-function-reduce-pain), skip this step and move directly to step B.
 :::

 If you want to share a dataset that is not funded through an award from the NIH SPARC program or the NIH RE-JOIN program, start with reaching out via email to the SPARC Curation Team (curation@sparc.science).
 Include briefly some information about the data you want to share and the SPARC Curation Team will follow up with you regarding the suitability of your data for the SPARC data portal.
-If the data is deemed suitable for the SPARC data portal, you will be invited to proceed to the next steps.
+If the data is deemed suitable for the SPARC Data Portal, you will be invited to proceed to the next steps.

 ### B. Preliminary steps